ZGC-EmbodyAI/BayesianVLA/README.md

 ## 🚀 Training

-We train our model based on the starVLA framework.
-Therefore, you first need to set up a starVLA environment.
+Our training pipeline is built upon the **StarVLA** framework.
+To get started, please follow the instructions below to set up the base environment.

 <details close>
 <summary><b>🛠 starVLA Environment Setup